marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 The following code extracts the relevant fields of a Zooniverse classification file.
 It creates a csv file with one line per annotation/species identification.
 Normally, you would want to specify the workflow_id and the workflow_version to extract only the workflow that was used during the 'live-phase' of the project.
-If neither workflow_id/workflow_version are not specified every workflow is extracted (and can be separated later).
+If neither workflow_id/workflow_version are specified every workflow is extracted (and can be separated later).
 The workflow_id can be found in the project builder when clicking on the workflow.
 The workflow_version is at the same place slightly further down (e.g. something like 745.34).

 Use a machine with enough memory - for example: